Try these 8 Breathing Exercises below to help you relax, manage stress and live a healthy life!

 The more oxygen you get in, the more tension and anxiety will decrease, the cause of possible anxiety does not go but once the tension is released and you are thinking clearer you will feel better able to cope with the core problem.

-If you would like to have these exercises as printable pages to hang up & work through please enter your details in the box below…
+Like to have these exercises as printable pages?
+Please enter your details in the box below…

 This breathing exercise works anytime, any place but is really effective before bed.
 By concentrating on your breathing it will take your mind off of the competing thoughts in your head which can end up disturbing your sleep.

 This same exercise can also be done lying flat on the floor and is more relaxing:

 By concentrating on the breathing and feeling the breath bring fresh oxygen to the body will also allow the mind time to think of something other than the problems that are causing the stress.